nilsec/mtrack/README.md

     docker exec -it <container_id> /bin/bash
     ```

-3. Set config parameters as appropriate in mtrack/config.ini or write your own config file using the provided config as a template.
-A typical workflow would require training of a microtubule RFC via Ilastik (http://ilastik.org/), tracing of a small validation set and then a grid search over the solve parameters:
+3. A typical workflow would require training of a microtubule RFC via Ilastik (http://ilastik.org/), tracing of a small validation set and then a grid search over the solve parameters:

 ```python
     from mtrack.mt_utils.grid_search import generate_grid, run_grid